dempe/blog/resources/posts/books-2023.md

 ## *The Road* by Cormack McCarthy

 McCarthy is a master of prose.
 His writing is simple yet evocative.
-The scenes in this book illicited some of the most vivid mental imagery I have ever encountered in a book.
+The scenes in this book elicited some of the most vivid mental imagery I have ever encountered in a book.
 You get used to the lack of punctuation pretty quick and probably even come to like it.

-*The Road* reminded me a lot of *The Last of Us* - a man taking care of a child in a post-apocolyptic world.
+*The Road* reminded me a lot of *The Last of Us* - a man taking care of a child in a post-apocalyptic world.

 I'll never forget the part of the story where they enter a house and the dad goes down into the locked basement.
 In the darkness through the flame of his lighter, he sees corpses.
 But they start moving.
 They're alive.
-There's a man on a sordid mattress with his leg cut off and cuaterized.
+There's a man on a sordid mattress with his leg cut off and cauterized.
 The people in the basement (who can) run to him and reach out to him like zombies, pleading for help.
 The man escapes and slams the door shut just as the owners of the house arrive home.
 They humans in the basement were being kept alive as cattle for food for the people living in the house.

 > The land was gullied and eroded and barren.
 The bones of dead creatures sprawled in the washes.
 Middens of anonymous trash.

 ## *The Quiet American* by Graham Greene

-TQA revolves around 3 characters - Pyle (the American), Fowler (the Brit), and Phuong (the Viet).
+TQA revolves around 3 characters - Pyle (the American), Fowler (the Brit), and Phương (the Viet).
 The symbolism is obvious.
-Phoung lacks any personality.
+Phương lacks any personality.
 She does whatever Pyle, Fowler, or sometimes her big sister tell her to do.

 Pyle is portrayed as a socially awkward, stubborn idealist convinced that America needs to provide a "Third Force" to Vietnam so named because it existed outside of Communism and colonialism.
 Pyle is younger and stronger than Fowler, and he blatantly tells Fowler that he has fallen in love with Phuong (Fowler's then girlfriend).
 Pyle got his idea of a "Third Force" from his extensive readings of a single, obscure author ironically named York.